≡ Menu

 In most cases, Life and AD&D coverage may be combined within a single plan, though the coverages are sometimes offered separately.

-Group plans are available that include disability riders waiving premiums if the insured becomes totally disabled and terminal illness riders that allow early access to death benefits if an insured is diagnosed with less than 12 months to live.
+Group plans are available that include disability riders waiving premiums if the insured becomes disabled and terminal illness riders that allow early access to death benefits if an insured is diagnosed with less than 12 months to live.

-Whereas life insurance pays out upon the insured person’s death, AD&D coverage provides a payment if the insured dies as the result of a qualifying accident—or if a qualifying accident results in a major physical impairment like loss of a limb or blindness.
+Whereas life insurance pays out upon the insured person’s death, AD&D coverage provides payment if the insured dies as the result of a qualifying accident—or if a qualifying accident results in a major physical impairment like loss of a limb or blindness.

 If life and AD&D are included together, an accidental death can result in payouts under both coverages.